An exact $\sin\Theta$ formula for matrix perturbation analysis and its applications: Proof of the main results

-\begin{proof}[\textbf{Proof of Lemma \ref{lemma:full_rank}}] In the main text, we only provide the proof for the low rank case.
-The full rank case follows a similar idea but since it is notation heavy, we defer it to the appendix.
+Here we first provide the proof for the low-rank case to give the reader some intuition.
+The full-rank case follows a similar idea but is quite notationally heavy, {we defer the proof of Lemma \ref{lemma:full_rank} for full-rank case to appendix.}